bbmoz/pretty-web-console/README.md

 pwc.level = -1  // 'none' => show no logs
 ```

-After setting a custom log level, you can proceed to logging as usual.

 ## Custom Logger

 By default, the logger used is the standard browser console.
 But, you may pass in your own logger if you want.